imaluna/ts-calculate/README.md

 **Examples**

-If you secure a loan of \$3,000,000 with a 30-year term, a monthly repayment schedule, an annual interest rate of 5%, and a repayment method of equal repayment,return the repayment schedule list
+If you secure a loan of $30,000 with a 4-month term, a monthly repayment schedule, an annual interest rate of 5%, and a repayment method of equal repayment, the following is your repayment plan list

 ```js
 import { repaymentScheduleInLoan } from 'calculate-js';